Ryu-Ackerman/Ryu-Ackerman/README.md

 - 🌙 My most productive hours are somewhere between evening and midnight
 - 🇺🇿 Building from Uzbekistan
-- 📡 Currently running a home server on a spare Fedora laptop, just because
+- 📡 Currently trying to run a home server on a spare Fedora laptop, just because
 ---

 ### 🛠️ Tech Stack